Kingsman: The Secret Service: Critical response

-Some reviewers were critical of the film's depiction of violence, which was considered to be too graphic for a comedy.
-Anthony Lane of The New Yorker stated, "Few recent movies have fetched quite as far as Kingsman, and countless viewers will relish the brazen zest of its invention."
+Other reviewers were mixed or critical.
+Anthony Lane of The New Yorker stated, "Few recent [films] have fetched quite as far as Kingsman, and countless viewers will relish the brazen zest of its invention."
 However, Lane was critical of the film's use of stereotypes.
 Manohla Dargis of The New York Times enjoyed the film, but criticised Vaughn's use of violence as a cinematic tool, calling it "narrative overkill".
-Jason Ward of The Guardian wrote that "[e]verything about Kingsman exists to disguise the fact that it is solidly conservative".
-His examples include "[t]he depiction of Valentine's plan as a throwback to a less serious era of spy movies [which] is revealed as a feint, with the ulterior motive of undermining environmentalists".
+Jason Ward of The Guardian wrote that "[e]verything about Kingsman exists to disguise the fact that it is solidly conservative", criticizing Valentine's plan as undermining environmentalists.
 Likewise, The A.V.
-Clubs Ignatiy Vishnevetsky commented that, "Far from being a Team America-style send-up of gentleman spy movies, Kingsman is actually even more reactionary than the movies it's referencing; it traffics in the kind of Tory values Bond flicks merely suggest ... the thing is, the movie is fun, at least from a visual design standpoint, even though it's hard to separate its bespoke fashions, future-vintage gadgets, and aristocratic décor from its fusty worldview".
-Peter Sobczynski of RogerEbert.com, who gave the film two out of four stars, likened Vaughn's script to the spy film equivalent of Scream and also criticised the overuse of graphic violence, despite its cartoonish rendering.
+Clubs Ignatiy Vishnevetsky commented that, "Far from being a Team America-style send-up of gentleman spy movies, Kingsman is actually even more reactionary than the movies it's referencing; it traffics in the kind of Tory values Bond flicks merely suggest", and while he praised its "fun" visuals, concluded that "it's hard to separate its bespoke fashions, future-vintage gadgets, and aristocratic décor from its fusty worldview".
+Peter Sobczynski of RogerEbert.com, who gave the film two out of four stars, likened it to the spy film equivalent of Scream (1996) and criticised the overuse of violence.